AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md

  <tbody>
   <tr>
    <td role="rowheader">Adobe Workfront plan</td>
-   <td> Adobe Workfront plans refer to the set of features and functionalities that your organization has purchased.
+   <td> Adobe Workfront plans refer to the set of features that your organization has purchased.
 Most Workfront functionality is available in all plans, with a few exceptions, mostly related to strategic planning and enterprise controls.
    <ul><li>To find out what Adobe Workfront plan your organization uses, including whether your organization is under the new or current packaging model, contact your Workfront administrator.</li>
    <li>For instructions on how a Workfront Administrator can locate your organization's Workfront plan, see <a href="/help/quicksilver/administration-and-setup/get-started-wf-administration/firewall-overview.md#view-your-organizations-cluster-and-workfront-plan" class="MCXref xref">View your organization's cluster and Workfront plan</a>.</li></ul> </td>
   </tr>
   <tr>
    <td role="rowheader">Adobe Workfront license</td>
-   <td> Adobe Workfront licenses refer to the set of Workfront features and functionalities in which an individual user can perform actions.
+   <td> Adobe Workfront licenses refer to the set of Workfront features included with the license assigned to you.
 For example, one user might have a license that includes marking work items complete and logging time, while another user has a license that allows them only to approve assets or submit requests. <p>
    <ul>
    <li>To find out which license you are assigned, contact your Workfront administrator.</li>
    <li>Adobe Workfront is transitioning to a new pricing and packaging model.
 For information about licenses see: